NeuroTechX/ntx_slack_archive/random.md

  >Here is a copy of what a device manufacturer would like to say constitutes evidence of claims.
 It was shared publicly on LinkedIn so I feel comfortable posting this.
 The discussion arose regarding Lymes disease but the manufacturer claims many other disorders can be similarly treated.
 Lastly before I post this, think about what a device should be shown to do to be an effective treatment for say Lymes  disease.

+6/8/2017 11:57 PM

+ **mhough** :

+ >While you are thinking about that I want to say this person is actually responding and trying to muster something which is pretty rare in my experience so kudos